abadid/cmsc424-spring2018/project4/README.md

 | May 3 | 46 | Yonder Alonso | 402 |
 | May 4 | 46 | Yonder Alonso | 418 |

-Any human who sees this data set would immediately conclude that PlayerID --> PlayerName is functional dependency, and that the third tuple, which violates the dependency is simply a typo and not an indication that the dependency doesn't exist.
+Any human who sees this data set would immediately conclude that PlayerID --> PlayerName is real functional dependency, and that the third tuple, which violates the dependency is simply a typo and not an indication that the dependency doesn't exist.
 Datasets that are scraped from NoSQL database systems are particularly prone to this type of dirtiness.
 There has been several research groups (including Prof. Abadi's research group) that have attempted to detect such functional dependencies that seem to exist in a dataset, despite the potential presence of some amount of dirtiness.
 We will call such detected functional dependencies **fuzzy functional dependencies**.

-For illustrating fuzzy functional dependency, consider the following relation *R* having two attributes X and Y. We observe that *neither* X->Y nor Y->X holds in R. Further, let us define R(X) and R(Y) as values of attribute X and Y of relation R respectively.
+Consider the following relation *R* having two attributes X and Y. Let us define R(X) and R(Y) as the domain (the set of all unique values) of attribute X and Y of relation R respectively.

 **Relation R**